Speak & Spell (toy): Later Speak & Spell models

 In 1983, the Speak & Spell was again redesigned.
 The change was even more minute, however, representing nothing more substantial than a redesign of the faceplate graphics.
 This version was marketed first in Italian as Grillo Parlante ("The Talking Cricket" as the character of the book for children The Adventures of Pinocchio), and then later in the United States and the United Kingdom as the Speak & Spell, and in France as the Dictée Magique again.

-The Super Speak & Spell was released in 1989 with a number of major changes.
+In 1989, the Super Speak & Spell was released with a number of major changes.
 The display screen was changed to an LCD screen instead of the former VFD screen.
 The keyboard layout was also altered to match the standard QWERTY keyboard rather than the ABC keyboard.
 The general structure of the console was also altered so that the handle which had come at the top of the screen in prior Speak & Spells was now found on the bottom of the toy and ergonomic features were added to the shape.
-Furthermore, game cartridges for the Super Speak & Spell were changed so that they were incompatible with prior Speak & Spells and the cartridge slot was similarly altered to prevent backward compatibility.
+Game cartridges for the Super Speak & Spell were changed so that they were incompatible with prior Speak & Spells and the cartridge slot was similarly altered to prevent backward compatibility.

-The following year the Super Speak & Spell was again majorly redesigned to return to a considerable degree to its prior Speak & Spell form.
+In 1990, the Super Speak & Spell was redesigned to be similar to its prior Speak & Spell form.
 This version re-adopted the handle-on-top look of the previous models and resumed the use of the original cartridges.
 The use of the LCD screen and the QWERTY keyboard were retained; however, the keyboard gained an additional 5 letters (6 in some regions) to correspond with letters requiring diacritics.
 It was marketed first in Spanish as El Loro Parlanchín (The Chatty Parrot), and then later in the United States as the Super Speak & Spell, in French as La Super Dictée Magique, and in Italian as Grillo Parlante Più ("Speaking Cricket Plus").

 In 1992, a third redesign of the Super Speak & Spell was made for the Spanish market only.
 The new version was nearly identical to the prior El Loro Parlanchín save for the name which became El Loro Profesor [sic] (Professor Parrot).

 2019 Speak & Spell

-In 2019, Basic Fun acquired rights to manufacture the Speak & Spell; however, the updated version introduced a number of changes.
-Primary among these is the replacement of the classic synthesized voice chip (TMS1000) with recorded dialog that is processed to sound as if it's synthesized.
-It also offers on-device instructions that weren't available on previous versions.
+In 2019, Basic Fun acquired rights to manufacture the Speak & Spell.
+The updated version introduced a number of changes.
+Primary among these is the replacement of the original microprocessor and classic synthesized voice chip (TMS1000 and TMC0280 respectively) with recorded dialog that is processed to sound as if it is synthesized.
+It also offers on-device instructions that were not available on previous versions.
 The 2019 model Speak & Spell also replaces the VFD screen with a segmented LCD screen.
 The use of removable cartridges has also been eliminated.